mahmoudmohamedramadan/easy-model/README.md

 ## Usage

 > [!WARNING]
 > Do not use both traits together, as doing so may lead to unexpected output.
-However, if you do, the most priority will be given to the **Searchable** trait.
+However, if you do, the highest priority will be given to the **Searchable** trait.

 For comprehensive examples and in-depth usage guidelines, check out [search.md](SEARCH.md) and [update.md](UPDATE.md).